-As noted previously, Rowe and Roden provided an offset analysis after the apportionment stage was completed.
-Under the Rowe and Roden approach, a court would apply an apportionment percentage to both the increase in value as well as to the net distributable earnings received by the community.
+As noted previously, Rowe provided an offset analysis after the apportionment stage was completed.
+Under the Rowe approach, a court would apply an apportionment percentage to both the increase in value as well as to the net distributable earnings received by the community.
 The court would then offset any "excess compensation" received by the community (the portion of the earnings that would constitute the sole and separate property pursuant to the apportionment percentage) against the community's share of the increased value.
-In both Rowe and Roden, the courts assessed the community's share of the combined sum of the increase in value and compensation received by the community, and then found that the community was already adequately compensated for its interest in the increased value pursuant to its receipt of the owners' separate share of compensation from the business during marriage.
+In Rowe, the courts assessed the community's share of the combined sum of the increase in value and compensation received by the community, and then found that the community was already adequately compensated for its interest in the increased value pursuant to its receipt of the owners' separate share of compensation from the business during marriage.

 One of the major issues argued during both of my cases described in this article was whether the alleged overcompensation of earnings received by the community (the sole and separate portion as described above) should be offset against the community's share of the increase in value.
-Although this is exactly what happened in Rowe and Roden, the Rueschenberg Court arguably threw a wrench in the analysis by providing inconsistent language.
-On one hand, the body of Rueschenberg states that such offset is part of a contemporaneous analysis of both the earnings received and increase in value.
-On the other hand, Footnote 9 of the opinion notes that such combined or contemporaneous analysis may arguably not take place if the funds received by the community were co-mingled, or if waiver other equitable considerations preclude the offset.12
+Although this is exactly what happened in Rowe, the Rueschenberg Court arguably threw a wrench in the analysis by providing inconsistent language.
+On one hand, the body of Rueschenberg states that such offset is part of a "contemporaneous" analysis of both the earnings received and increase in value.
+On the other hand, Footnote 9 of the opinion notes that such combined or contemporaneous analysis may arguably not take place if the funds received by the community were co-mingled, or if waiver other equitable considerations apply.